abiosoft/blog/content/posts/1739375281_remoteeditors.md

 Vim remains undisputed in its simplicity and experience.
 But when the right tool is needed for the job, the Vim experience is no longer the necessary sacrifice

-It is therefore safe to concede that remote editors are now roaming in the Vim territory.
+It is therefore safe to concede that remote editors are now roaming in Vim territory.